groupdocs-viewer-cloud/groupdocs-viewer-cloud-java/README.md

 Refer to the [official documentation](https://maven.apache.org/plugins/maven-deploy-plugin/usage.html) for more information.

-#### Maven
+### Maven users

-Add following repository and dependency to your project's POM.
+Add following repository and dependency to your project's POM

 ```xml
 <repository>